 The realization that there were no such things as “cavemen” began to create doubt as to other things I had been taught.
 I experienced a paradigm shift, and began to ask questions: who, what, when, where, why, and how?
 These questions plagued my mind, and I had to find the answers the only way I knew how – by researching and comparing the origin of more symbols, in context, to find their meaning.
 Knowledge comes in stages.
 I discovered that my geography was sadly lacking.
 Is it too much to ask that we at least know where things are on this rock called Earth?
 After all, we live here.

 I consulted regularly with Dr. Duncan-Enzmann, who has translated inscriptions from the Paleolithic Ice Age.
-Among the translations is one for how to build a house.
+One of the translations is about how to build a house.
 A triple-walled house, with a fireplace – vented under the house to circulate outside air into the pit to be warmed and mixed with the air in the house.
 But that would not be enough to keep a family warm in fifty-below-zero weather.
 They also had heating stones, like the bed warmers of the pioneer days.
 Still not enough.
 Dr. Duncan-Enzmann shared with me inscriptions showing records of weaving, of looms, of collecting eider duck down, and of quilting clothing.
 I see why they survived.

 The next question now is: why isn’t this known?
 Does it matter, you might ask?
 I believe it does.
 Our perception of who we are today is affected greatly by what we believe history to have been.
 Be cautious – winners write history.
 So how do we know what is true?
 Look for yourself at what is there.
 Pictures tell us a great deal.
 Why bother, you might be thinking; I am concerned about my future, and the future of my family.
 But it is important.
 Our knowledge of the past is the foundation of the present.
 And our vision for the future depends upon our understanding of today.
 Learn about the past, and build a better future.
 If you are a conspiracy theorist, you know that changing what the past “was” changes what the future will be.